Book a Call

 Simplify the checkout process

-According to insights from Facebook Business, 87% of shoppers admit a complicated checkout leads them to abandon their carts.
+According to insights from Facebook Business, 87% of shoppers admit that a complicated checkout leads them to abandon their carts.
 Keep things simple.

-Forcing users to register before they can buy is a sure way to lose some potential sales.
+Guest checkout options: Forcing users to register before they can buy is a sure way to lose some potential sales.
 Offer a guest checkout for one-time purchases, then invite them to create an account afterwards.
 That way, you capture their details later, once they trust you.

-The fewer fields you require, the better.
+Multiple payment methods: The fewer fields you require, the better.
 If you do need more details—say, for personalisation—break them into smaller steps and add a progress bar.
 This approach can reduce checkout fatigue and make the process feel less like a chore.

-Send a gentle email or SMS reminder if someone leaves items in their basket.
+Cart abandonment solutions: Send a gentle email or SMS reminder if someone leaves items in their basket.
 Maybe offer a small discount or highlight how many are left in stock.
 A well-timed nudge can turn an abandoned cart into a completed sale.

-According to insights from Facebook Business, 87% of shoppers admit a complicated checkout leads them to abandon their carts.
+According to insights from Facebook Business, 87% of shoppers admit that a complicated checkout leads them to abandon their carts.
 Keep things simple.

-Forcing users to register before they can buy is a sure way to lose some potential sales.
+Guest checkout options: Forcing users to register before they can buy is a sure way to lose some potential sales.
 Offer a guest checkout for one-time purchases, then invite them to create an account afterwards.
 That way, you capture their details later, once they trust you.

-The fewer fields you require, the better.
+Multiple payment methods: The fewer fields you require, the better.
 If you do need more details—say, for personalisation—break them into smaller steps and add a progress bar.
 This approach can reduce checkout fatigue and make the process feel less like a chore.

-Send a gentle email or SMS reminder if someone leaves items in their basket.
+Cart abandonment solutions: Send a gentle email or SMS reminder if someone leaves items in their basket.
 Maybe offer a small discount or highlight how many are left in stock.
 A well-timed nudge can turn an abandoned cart into a completed sale.

 Personalise product recommendations